-Janet Cowell has served as one of our directors since May 2016.
-Ms. Cowell has served as the Chief Executive Officer of Girls Who Invest, a non-profit organization dedicated to increasing the number of women in portfolio management and executive leadership in the asset management industry, since January 2018.
-Ms. Cowell served as Treasurer of the state of North Carolina from 2009 through 2016.
+Janet Cowell has served on our Board of Directors since May 2016.
+Ms. Cowell serves as the President and Chief Executive Officer of Dix Park Conservancy in Raleigh, North Carolina.
+Ms. Cowell served as Treasurer of the State of North Carolina from 2009 through 2016 and Chief Executive Officer of Girls Who Invest from 2018 through 2020.
 Before that, Ms. Cowell served as a member of the North Carolina State Senate from 2004 to 2008.
-Prior to that, she served as a member of the Raleigh city council from 2001 to 2004, and before that she worked as a business consultant with Sibson & Co. and a securities analyst with HSBC Bank and Lehman Brothers.
+Prior to that, she served as a member of the Raleigh City Council from 2001 to 2004, and before that she worked as a business consultant with Sibson & Co. and a securities analyst with HSBC Bank and Lehman Brothers.
 Ms. Cowell has served as a director of ChannelAdvisor Corporation, an e-commerce cloud platform company, since 2016.
 Ms. Cowell has served as the independent chair of IFM's Global Infrastructure Fund Investor Advisor Committee since January 2019.
 Ms. Cowell received a B.A. from the University of Pennsylvania, an M.B.A. from the Wharton School of Business and an M.A. from the Lauder Institute.
-Ms. Cowell is also a level 1 Chartered Financial Analyst ("CFA").
+Ms. Cowell is also a level 1 CFA.
+Ms. Cowell has advised the Board that she does not intend to seek re-election as a Class II director at the Company's 2022 annual general meeting of shareholders and intends to continue to serve as a director until the end of her current term.